Are fire pit air holes necessary? Fire pits need airflow as oxygen is required to keep the flames going.

-There still is going to be smoke, however, it’s less than traditional fire pits.
-On top of that, they also produce more heat.
+There still is going to be smoke.
+However, it’s less than traditional fire pits and they also produce more heat.

-Why most people might not get this is because it takes special work or you need certain parts to them.
+Most people might not use a smokeless fire pit because it takes special work or you need certain parts for them.

 The traditional smokeless fire pit is the Dakota fire pit.
 This fire pit is basically two small pits in the ground with a vent tunnel.

-The tunnel is where the air flow is going to be which will start the fire.
+The tunnel is where the airflow will be, which will start the fire.

-Another option is the rocket stove which comes in various shapes and sizes, making them portable fire pits.
-The overall setup is similar to the Dakota fire pit where there is a constant stream of fresh air supplying the bottom.
+The overall setup is similar to the Dakota fire pit, where a constant fresh air supplies the bottom.

-The last option is having a smoke-free pit insert for your fire pit.
-You can also consider free-standing patio fire pits too.
-How it works is that it’s like an afterburner.
+The last option is to have a smoke-free pit insert for your fire pit.

 General Fire Pit Safety Tips

 To finish off, here are some other tips to keep in mind with ventilation as well and to help ensure fire pit safety: